Court Reverses Jury’s Zero-Dollar Award for Past Non-Economic Damages in Recent Florida Car Accident Case

 Have You Been Injured in a Florida Car Accident?

 If you or a loved one has recently been injured in a Florida car accident, you may be entitled to monetary compensation for the injuries you have sustained.
-At the law firm of Friedman Rodman & Frank, we represent injury victims in a wide variety of injury cases, including motor vehicle accidents.
+At the law firm of Friedman Rodman Frank & Estrada, P.A., we represent injury victims in a wide variety of injury cases, including motor vehicle accidents.
 To discuss your situation with one of our dedicated South Florida injury lawyers, call 877-448-8585 to schedule a free consultation today.

 Contact Information